Break in a relationship: what it is (and what it can’t fix)

 If you’re thinking about taking a break in a relationship, you’re probably trying to stop a painful cycle—conflict, numbness, or constant uncertainty.

 This page explains what is a break in a relationship, when it can help, and the minimum structure that keeps it emotionally safer.
 If you want the broader map of relationship issues, start at Relationship issues.
+If the break is mainly to get decision clarity, the free checklistis the fastest starting point.

 What is a break in a relationship?